Hormonal acne treatment. It’s something you’re supposed to grow out of. Like awkward teenage crushes, boy bands and report cards…

 Freshwater fish and flaxseed are two foods that offer Omega 3 fatty acids, which are shown to reduce inflammation as well as regulate acne-triggering hormones like testosterone and androgen.
 In addition, plant-based foods high in antioxidants may also help reduce inflammation and promote clearer skin.
 Again, however, it’s critical you take a whole-body approach to healing and clearing your skin.

 - FAQ #6 ― What foods make my hormonal acne worse?

 This is a really big topic!
 And we’ll be covering it in detail in future posts.
 For now, your top-of-the-list food to avoid?
 Iodine.
-Seafood, shellfish, seaweed, iodized salt (sea salt is fine), sports drinks, fast food and dairy products all contain high amounts of iodized salt.
+Seafood, shellfish, seaweed, iodized salt (sea salt is fine), sports drinks and fast food all contain high amounts of iodized salt.
+In particular, we know there is a strong relationship between dairy and acne.
 Note too, that supplements and medications for thyroid support, such as iodine and kelp are also contraindicated if you are acne-prone.

 - FAQ #7 ― What age does hormonal acne stop?

 Unfortunately, fluctuating hormones can trigger your acne throughout your life.
 It’s common for girls and boys to experience acne beginning with puberty (for some, it even starts in the preteen years).
 And many women and men continue to experience acne throughout their adult years.
 For example, women are increasingly experiencing acne in their 20s, 30s, 40s and 50s.
 And during perimenopause and menopause, and beyond.

 - FAQ #8 ― Is there a natural way to treat my hormonal acne?